A simple learning agent interacting with an agent-based market model: The Model

-The volume of the limit orders is sampled from the same power-law distribution as the market orders but with different parameter values.
-The minimum order volume was reduced by half when compared with \cite{arxiv2021abm}; which gives us that $x_{m} = 5$.
-Using $x_{m} = 10$ in the event-based model with the LPs trading in every event loop leads to the situation where too many orders can have order sizes of greater than $1 \times 10^{6}$.
-This can saturate the order book.
-These orders can then become so large and frequent that the LTs cannot break through the best bid/offer orders, and the price would then not move for long periods of calendar time.
-By reducing the $x_{m}$ to at least 5 we reduced the frequency of these large orders.
-To ensure that there is enough liquidity an increase in the ratio of the number of LPs to the number of LTs is needed, but this ensures that there are more small orders rather than more big orders that saturate the best bid/offer.
-The shape parameter for the volume distribution for the liquidity providers is: $\alpha_{_{LP}} = 1\pm\rho_{k}/\nu$ with +(-) for bids (asks).
-Once again this achieves two effects.
-Firstly, when the order book is thicker on the contra side the volume will larger.
-Secondly, when the order book is thicker on the same side the volume will be smaller.
-The rationale behind these effects is that it will produce a more stable order book \cite{arxiv2021abm}.

-Frequently cancelled orders are a feature of high-frequency traders and this ABM will model this behaviour using the method from \cite{arxiv2021abm}, where orders are cancelled if they are not completely filled within a certain amount of time.
-The parameter controlling the number of milliseconds before an order is cancelled is $\phi$.
+The volume of the limit orders is sampled from the same power-law distribution as the market orders given in Equation \ref{eq:ordervolume} but with different parameter values \cite{arxiv2021abm}.
+To ensure enough liquidity, an increase in the ratio of the number of LPs to LTs is needed, but this ensures that there are more small orders rather than more big orders that can saturate the best bid/offer.
+The minimum volume distribution cut-off parameter is 5; where it was 10 in the hybrid model \cite{arxiv2021abm}.
+The shape parameter for the volume distribution for the liquidity providers is: $\alpha = 1\pm\rho_{k}/\nu$ with +(-) for bids (asks).
+This achieves two effects.
+First, when the order book is thicker on the contra side, the volume will be larger.
+Second, when the order book is thicker on the same side, the volume will be smaller.
+The rationale behind these effects is that they will stabilise the order book.
+Frequently cancelled orders are a feature of high-frequency traders, and this ABM will model this behaviour using prior work \cite{arxiv2021abm} where orders are cancelled if they are not completely filled within a certain amount of time $\phi$.